 We have worked hard to earn the loyalty of our card members, and we are committed to marketing our products responsibly.
 As always, we will continue to strive to deliver the highest standards of customer service and satisfaction.

 Obviously, this does not appear to be the case, so Discover has their proverbial work cut out for them.
 Considering that they are only the second high-end credit card issuing bank to announce such a settlement, this could be a tough go.
-With Capital One Bank agreeing to pay $210 million in penalties and restitution, though, Discover’s settlement is easily the largest instance of rectifying over a settlement regarding high-pressure sales and deceptive marketing tactics.
+With Bank agreeing to pay $210 million in penalties and restitution, though, Discover’s settlement is easily the largest instance of rectifying over a settlement regarding high-pressure sales and deceptive marketing tactics.
 Because of these findings, though, many other banks have either altered their payment protection plans or have dropped them altogether.

 Richard Cordray is the directory of the Consumer Financial Protection Bureau, an establishment whose sole job is to make sure consumers’ best interests are always served, particularly by large companies like credit card issuing banks.
 He said, in statement,